cerruhh/neoRealms/README.md

       "n|north",
       "w|west",
       "e|east",
-      "iha|hello everyone! i will let you know that i have no life whatsoever!"
+      "iha|hello everyone! i will let you know that i have no life whatsoever!", "wxx|l\n w\n"
     ]
   }
 }